hashchange/backbone.select/readme.md

 - Run the tests in a browser interactively, live-reloading the page when the source or the tests change: `grunt interactive`.
 - Build the dist files (also running tests and linter) with `grunt build`, or just `grunt`.
 - Build continuously on every save with `grunt ci`.
 - Change the version number throughout the project with `grunt setver --to=1.2.3`.
+Or just increment the revision with `grunt setver --inc`.
 (Remember to rebuild the project with `grunt` afterwards.)
+- `grunt getver` will quickly tell you which version you are at.

 Finally, if need be, you can set up a quick demo page to play with the code.
 First, edit the files in the `demo` directory.
 Then display `demo/index.html`, live-reloading your changes to the code or the page, with `grunt demo`.
 Libraries needed for the demo/playground should go into the Bower dev dependencies, in the project-wide `bower.json`, or else be managed by the dedicated `bower.json` in the demo directory.